HumsShaik/WebDesign-Challenge/README.md

 The Data page is converted to .html file using a jupyter notebook and then this .html file is loaded into the Data page.

-The dashboard can be viewed at: https://github.com/HumsShaik/Web-Design-Challenge.git
+The dashboard can be viewed at:  https://humsshaik.github.io/WebDesign-Challenge/
 ## Notes

 This folder contains:

-* A `Resources` folder that contains the `cities.csv` file.
+* A Resources folder that contains the cities.csv file.

-* An `Images` folder that contains the four visualization plots from the analysis using Jupyter Notebook.

-* A `Visualizations` folder that contains Seven HTML files that has entire dashboard content.
+* There are Seven HTML files that has entire dashboard content.

-* A `styles.css` file that contains additional styling to the website, including image centering, navbar background color, media queries, color changes on hover, etc. in visualizations
+* A styles.css file that contains additional styling to the website, including image centering, navbar background color, media queries, color changes on hover, etc. in visualizations

-* A Jupyter notebook called `Web-Design-Challenge.ipynb` that was used to read the CSV file into a dataframe and convert that into an HTML table to use in the website and also plots were created which are stored in images folder.
+* A Jupyter notebook called `Web-Design-Challenge.ipynb` that was used to read the CSV file into a dataframe and convert that into an HTML table to use in the website and also plots were created which are stored in the folder.

 ### Website Requirements